telosnetwork/telos-decide/docs/ContractAPI.md

 Archives a ballot.
 A flat fee is charged up front per day of archival.

+- name `ballot_name`: the name of the ballot to archive.

+- time_point_sec `archived_until`: the time point at which the ballot can be unarchived.

 Daily Fee: `3 TLOS`

-- `ballot_name` is the name of the ballot to archive.

-- `archived_until` is the time point at which the ballot can be unarchived.

 ```
 cleos push action trailservice archive '["ballot1", "2020-09-08T23:41:00"]' -p testaccounta